ryanve/said/README.md

 # said
-Run CLI commands and return the response
+Run CLI commands and return output as string

 ## install